JetBrains/sdkdocs-template/README.md

 1. Install Bundler - `gem install bundler`.
 2. Add this repo as a submodule of your documentation site.

+    ```
+    git submodule add https://github.com/JetBrains/sdkdocs-template.git sdkdocs-template
+    ```

+    This will create a `.gitmodules` file in the root folder.
+This needs to be committed.

 3. Add a `Rakefile` to your documentation site.
 This simply includes the rake files defined in this `sdkdocs-template` repo, and overrides config used by the rake scripts and Jekyll.
 A good example is:

     ```ruby